-While maintaining a rigorous, transformative education, KIPP Chicago aims to expand and educate 4,000 students annually by 2020.
+While maintaining a rigorous, transformative education, KIPP Chicago aims to expand the arts programming we provide to our 3,500 students.
 It is through your donation that we will be able to make this a reality.
 Help us grow.

 Admission is free for all ages.
 Donations are gladly accepted.